LonelyProgrammer/Microservices/README.md

 Investigating the lifecycle of Microservices

 # History
 I started this project after seeing all the fuss about microservices, especially the spring boot microservice framework.
-A part of me always wanted to prove that simple things do work better than complex airy things.This prompted me to use python and REST to build a scalable, robust microservice to add,update and delete songs and artists.This is a work in progress and this is the first time I am creating a microservice of my own.
+A part of me always wanted to prove that simple things do work better than complex airy things.This prompted me to use python and REST to build a scalable, robust microservice.This is a work in progress and this is the first time I am creating a microservice of my own.
 The purpose of this project is to learn from scratch.

 # Development Platform

 IDE - Visual Studio Code Version 1.28.2

 MAC OS 10.14

-Tested in Ubuntu 18.04 LTS Amazon EC2 instance

 # Technical Stuff
 The project has the following dependencies: